newrelic/FireTV-Vega-Agent/README.md

 ## License

-New Relic Kepler agent is licensed under the New Relic Pre-Release Software Notice.
+FireTV Vega Agent is licensed under the New Relic Pre-Release Software Notice v.
+1.0 - see the [LICENSE](LICENSE) file for details.

+**Important Notice:**
+- This is pre-release software for evaluation and feedback purposes only

 It also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the [third-party notices document](./THIRD_PARTY_NOTICES.md).